 Legal requirements for forest road works

-Brief overview of the legal requirements for forest road works
+Brief overview of the licensing of forest road works

-From 7 February 2020, the Department of Agriculture, Food and the Marine acts as the single consent authority for applications for forest road works licences, where
+The Department of Agriculture, Food and the Marine (DAFM) acts as the single consent authority for applications for forest road works licences, where

 - the forest road provides access to a public road (other than a national road) or